craigfrancis/framework/framework/0.1/doc/setup/units.md

 These variables are not available to the main view (a unit should be self contained).

-If you need to pass things to the response/view (e.g. javascript), you can still call:
+But if you need to pass things to the response (e.g. javascript), you can still call:

 	$response = response_get();